Car Test Centre, Scotland

 How does Inverness (Seafield Road) compare to the UK average?

 Inverness (Seafield Road)'s pass rate is 0.6 percentage points below the UK national average of 48.7%.
-Inverness (Seafield Road) sits very close to the UK average, within 1 percentage point.
+Statistically Inverness (Seafield Road) is about as neutral as a venue gets, under a point from the national average and ranked 217 of 323 in its category.
+Preparation, not postcode, decides the outcome here.

-How many tests are taken at Inverness (Seafield Road) each year?
+How many driving tests does Inverness (Seafield Road) record?

 Inverness (Seafield Road) has recorded 10.1K tests in the available DVSA data, of which 4.8K passed and 5.3K failed.
 The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.